liaobrien/random-password-generator/README.md

 ## Usage

 This page can be accessed and used on any standard web browser.
-Using confirm, alert, and prompt windows, the user can decide how long the password can be and what types of characters it should contain.
+After pressing a button and using confirm, alert, and prompt windows, the user can decide how long the password can be and what types of characters it should contain.
 The returned random password appears in a textbox that can be copied and pasted from.

 ## Credits